RisticAndjela/PSO-algorithm/README.md

-# PSO-algorithm
+# PSO Algorithm
-PSO algortihm represented in python.
+PSO algorithm represented in Python.
+It contains PSO algorithm documentation for the project given by the FTN Institute.